California Childs Health Insurance

 When recommending a children’s health plan I always show plans that do not include maternity.
 This immediately reduces the premium by 30-40%.
 Another suggestion to lower premium would be to consider a plan with generic only prescriptions.
 One of the nicest features about many of the plans is that there is no enrollment fee for most parents to get California low-cost children’s health insurance for their kids.
 The services that are usually covered at very low costs include outpatient, inpatient, emergency, prescription and other services.
 There is really no excuse for not having affordable children’s health insurance in California.

-Parents generally have three types of low-cost children’s health insurance in California and throughout the United States to choose from, including basic, standard and specialized plans.
+Parents generally have three types of low-cost children’s health insurance in Orange County California and throughout the United States to choose from, including basic, standard and specialized plans.
 Most California low-cost children’s health insurance is either a health maintenance organization (HMOs), preferred provider organization (PPOs) or pay-for-service plan.
 It’s important for everyone to have insurance, but insuring their children is even more important.

 Due to the Health Care Reform Act, which went in to effect in 2010, effective January 2011 all children’s plans in California are guaranteed issued.
 What that means is that children cannot be declined.
 However, if there is a lapse in coverage within the past 90 days all carriers will add a 20% surcharge to the premium.
 Additionally, children can be “rated” up for pre-existing conditions up to 120% of the Tier 1 (preferred) rate.
 Lastly, all plans cover preventative care 100% without a co-pay.